OscarAspelin95/bioinformatics_with_rust/src/prefix/0_todo_list.md

     - Eularian walk?
     - Section about the difficulties and challenges with assembly.

-- Pipelines (how do we solve dependencies in mdbook?):
+- Pipelines (how do we solve dependencies in mdbook?
+Otherwise just write text and link to GitHub):
     - Basic BLAST pipeline.
     - Basic read alignment pipeline.
     - Basic assembly pipeline.